 College students love anything that can bring some fun to their lives — things that maybe work with their school life, but also are some splash to their day too.
-These nine ideas are sure to appeal to any college students — or high school student, really — in your life, from top of the line headphones to a new smartphone and everything in between.
+Here are some ideas sure to appeal to any college students — or high school student, really — in your life, from top of the line headphones to a new smartwatches and everything in between.

 Lumio Book Lamp

 The Lumio Book Lamp is one those gifts that both practical and absolutely beautiful, a lamp that when closed looks like a book, and when opened unfurls 180-degrees into a beautiful soft lamp that looks like opened pages.
 You can pick from a kaleidoscope of colors for the book, from navy with a red binding to one that looks like wood, and others.
 The $200 lamp works wirelessly for eight hours and then can be recharged via a USB cable.

 Lito Mini by Lumio: The Original Foldable Book Lamp | Modern Portable Lighting and Power Bank (Yellow/Navy Blue)

 1More ComfoBuds earbuds1More Comfobuds are inexpensive wireless earbuds that are easy to setup and use.
 They are also water and sweat resistant (1PX5 rating) with a nice designed.
 They cost less than $50 and have a environmental noise cancelling feature which works with your smartphone's noise-canceling feature simultaneously to reduce noise.
 This is not often found in wireless earbuds that cost less than $50 which makes these earbuds perfect for any student.